 Isaac and Miria are awesome.
 I usually hate characters meant to be comic relief, but they are hilarious and I adored every second of their screen time.
 Their shtick never got old, they never resorted to dumb cliché jokes – they were just awesome.

 In such a dark anime, you need to have talent in order to make comic relief characters truly work, and they work overtime.
 They also actually affect the plot….in good ways!
-That is just amazing!
+That is legitimately impressive.
 They’re the kind of characters that you’d love to meet in real life.
 They’re thieves, but they’re incredibly nice and funny.
 Hell, they’re not even really bad in a thief regard.

 Baccano! definitely tries to do something different than most other anime.
 Not many anime take place in 1930s New York.
 Immortality’s not a new thing, but the way they handle it is pretty unique.
 And the relationships to all of the immortals both old and new are really interesting.